 Full certification as a CEPM will be conveyed to candidates who successfully complete the exam and possess a minimum level of work experience.

-Candidates with a 4-year degree or higher, in the last 5 years must have worked:
+Candidates with a 4-year degree or higher, must have worked in the last 5 years:

-Candidates without a 4-year degree, in the last 4 years must have worked:
+Candidates without a 4-year degree, must have worked in the last 5 years:

 Candidates who are provisionally certified must submit a complete resume documenting applicable work experience, with references and authorization to verify in order to receive full certification in IPC EMS Program Management.

 The CEPM credential expires after four years.
 To be recertified, CEPMs must submit a resume, with references and authorization to verify, documenting continued industry experience and education.
 To qualify for re-certification, applicants must have either a total of 24 months experience in the electronics manufacturing industry since receiving full certification or successfully complete the IPC EMS Program Management Certification exam.